-The U.S. Mission in Sydney is seeking students for the “summer” Overseas Seasonal Hire Program to work in the Consulate.
+The U.S. Mission in Sydney is seeking students for the “winter” Overseas Seasonal Hire Program to work in the Consulate.

 BASIC FUNCTION OF POSITION

-The OSHP is available from May 27, 2019, pending security clearance, to September 30, 2019.
+The OSHP is available from December 2, 2019 (TBC), pending security clearance, to January 31, 2020.
 Exact dates and length of program will be determined in consultation with the successful candidate.
 To be eligible for consideration in the program, applicants must be available to work for a minimum of two (2) consecutive weeks during that timeframe.

 To be eligible to participate in the OSHP, applicants must meet ALL of the following requirements: